Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/texture_paint/tools.rst

    Brush settings.

 With this panel, you can create many brushes, each with unique settings (such as color and width).
-In the UV/Image Editor this panel is called *Paint*.
+In the Image Editor this panel is called *Paint*.

 Brush Types